Contact Us

 As a vibrant national resource, APAC serves to elevate the AANHPI experience at the Smithsonian and beyond through its impactful initiatives, dynamic programming, immersive experiences, and inclusive engagement.
 Recognizing the interconnectedness within America’s diverse populations, APAC fosters a deeper understanding and appreciation for the role of AANHPI communities and their contributions to American life.

-Through education initiatives and exhibitions, the Smithsonian Asian Pacific American Center celebrates the diverse AANHPI cultures, histories, and artistic productions that have contributed to enriching American life and society.
+Through exhibitions and education initiatives, the Smithsonian Asian Pacific American Center celebrates the diverse AANHPI cultures, histories, and artistic productions that have contributed to enriching American life and society.
 APAC’s 25th anniversary in 2022 was an inflection point, galvanizing the support of business and cultural leaders, innovators and artists, community activists and philanthropists, and people from all walks of life.

-APAC has embarked on the Keystone Initiative, a $63 million comprehensive campaign aimed at raising its national profile and sustaining APAC’s legacy through two primary goals: Claiming Space ($25 Million) and Securing APAC’s Future ($38 Million).
-The Keystone Initiative has a bold vision to establish the first-ever dedicated AANHPI gallery on the National Mall.
-APAC is also engaged in raising funds to endow the director and head of education positions.
-By spearheading these initiatives for the Smithsonian Asian Pacific American Center, the Director will ensure that AANHPI perspectives and experiences are found throughout the Smithsonian in perpetuity, and the impact of AANHPI peoples and communities are understood as integral to the nation’s history.
+APAC has a multi-year goal of raising $63 million to ensure the financial stability of the organization and continued success; $20M of that is their stated goal for the current overall Smithsonian campaign, For Our Shared Future.
+APAC is also engaged in raising funds to endow the director and head of education positions, and for a dedicated gallery on the National Mall.
+Sources include corporations, foundations, and individual donors.
+By leading these initiatives for the Smithsonian Asian Pacific American Center, the Director will ensure that AANHPI perspectives and experiences are found throughout the Smithsonian in perpetuity, and the impact of AANHPI peoples and communities are understood as integral to the nation’s history.

 The Smithsonian Asian Pacific American Center (APAC) ensures the comprehensive representation and inclusion of Asian Americans, Native Hawaiians, and Pacific Islanders (AANHPIs) across the Smithsonian’s collections, research, exhibitions, and programs.
 Through education initiatives, publications, and public programs, APAC documents, celebrates, and shares the diverse history, art, and culture of AANHPI communities.